Regressive versions of Hindman's Theorem: Canonical and Regressive Hindman's Theorems

-When the Canonical Ramsey's Theorem is applied to regressive functions the Regressive Ramsey's Theorem is obtained (see \cite{Kan-McA:87}).
+As observed in~\cite{Kan-McA:87}, when the Canonical Ramsey's Theorem is applied to regressive functions the Regressive Ramsey's Theorem is obtained.
 Similarly, a regressive version of Hindman's Theorem follows from Taylor's Theorem.
 We introduce the suitable versions of the notions of regressive function and min-homogeneous set.

 \begin{definition}[$\lambda$-regressive function] A function $c:\Nat\to\Nat$ is called $\lambda$-regressive if and only if, for all $n \in\Nat$, $c(n) < \lambda(n)$ if $\lambda(n)>0$ and $c(n)=0$ if $\lambda(n)=0$. \end{definition}